The big, important stuff

 We list responsiveness as one of the two most important characteristics of your website because search engines promote responsive websites in search results, and visitors to your website expect nothing less.

-Most website owners pay little attention to the notion of 'security' when it comes to their website, but website security is critical for several reasons.
+Most website owners pay little attention to the notion of 'security' when it comes to their website, but website security has grown in importance for several reasons.
 Determined and capable hackers work round-the-clock using automated tools, combing the Internet for vulnerable websites, and when they find one, they do bad things.
 At the same time, website technology has gotten more complicated, offering those same hackers an increasing number of opportunities to make trouble.
 From password guessing to out-of-date modules, hackers try everything to break into your site and deposit back-links, adware, malware, videos, and all manner of objects to server their needs.
 Or they can simply destroy your data and put your website out of action.

 We employ three levels of backups.
 We also backup the backups, and every month we do a Disaster Recovery dry-run of individual websites to make sure we can recover all of our clients' websites in the event of the unthinkable.